Choose Your Own Adventure

 Puerto Rico

-The territory of Puerto Rico has 1 national park unit.
+The territory of Puerto Rico has 1 national park site.

 San Juan National Historic Site